 Oregon Bureau of Labor and Industry (BOLI)

 All employers in Oregon are subject to state rules governing minors' working conditions, including meal periods, rest periods and working restrictions.

-If you're under age 18, there may be limits on the hours you work, the jobs you do, and the equipment you use.
-Learn about federal and state child labor laws.
+If you are under age 18, there may be limits on the hours you work, the jobs you do, and the equipment you use.

 Young workers' health and safety (UC Berkeley)